TommyGermanyRetro/MSXRetroThings/README.md

 Details coming soon

-# RC2014 card with MCP4822 4 channel 12 bit D/A converter via ATMEGA8
+## G) RC2014 card with MCP4822 4 channel 12 bit D/A converter via ATMEGA8

 RC2014 card with 2x MCP4822.
 Up to 16 cards are possible.
 The interrupt pin of ATMEGA8 can be assigned to one of the XIO PIC interrupt channels.